anthonydjr89/CS-499-Capstone/README.md

   Completing this program has transformed how I approach software design and problem-solving.
 I now think systematically balancing performance, security, and maintainability in every decision.
 Collaboration, communication, and structured documentation have become natural parts of my workflow.

-    This ePortfolio serves as both proof of my capabilities and a bridge to my next career step: joining the IT team that manages and secures the DCS systems at my company.
+  This ePortfolio serves as both proof of my capabilities and a bridge to my next career step joining the IT team that manages and secures the DCS systems at my company.
 The enhanced Travlr Getaways project reflects the professional skills I will bring to that environment—analytical problem-solving, reliable engineering, secure data management, and clear communication across diverse technical and business audiences.

 ## Portfolio Navigation
 - 🎥 [Code Review](code-review/README.md)